show0k/poppy_install/README.md

 Poppy software installation
 ===========================

-This tutorial describe how to install a clean poppy embeded linux environement from scratch.
+This tutorial describe how to install a clean poppy embedded linux environment from scratch.

 To do that you will need :